 - granola, course bran cereal, and any other cereals with nuts or dried fruit

-- multigrain bread, cracked wheat bread & breads, muffins and crackers containing nuts, seeds and dried fruit
+- whole-grain, multigrain, cracked wheat bread & bread, muffins, and crackers containing nuts, seeds, and dried fruit

 - regular jam & marmalade (anything with seeds)